 From Viraltag to Tailwind to BoardBooster, there are lots of different social media schedulers you can use to help save time pinning.
 But how exactly do you use them?

-In Pinterest Primer, McKinzie goes over how to plan your content in Tailwind and BoardBooster.
+In Pinterest Primer, McKinzie goes over how to plan your content in Tailwind.
 She notes some of their top features and shows you step by step how to easily schedule your content to go out without you having to spend hours a day manually pinning.

 Using a scheduler can help you reach your target audience at times when they naturally check their feeds and can help you save so much time and energy every week by batch scheduling your content ahead of time.